Lectem/BadAccessGuards/README.md

 > On *Windows*, all stacks are paged aligned (4kB).
 So we can actually drop the 8 lower bits.
 This way to get the state the compiler only needs to load a byte instead of masking with `0b11`.

 As for how to obtain our pointer to the current stack... we use intrinsics (see `BA_GUARD_GET_PTR_IN_STACK`), but in theory we could use the address of any variable on the stack (but would then need to make sure the compiler does not optimize it).
-This is a single `mov` instructions on all platforms.
+This is a single `mov` instruction on all platforms.

 # Benchmarks

 ## Setup

 - CPU: AMD Ryzen 7 7745HX.
-- RAM settings : 5200MT/s, timings 38-38-38-75, 2channels
+- RAM settings: 5200MT/s, timings 38-38-38-75, 2channels
 - CPU was stabilized at a fixed frequency of 3.49Ghz, frequency boost is disabled.

 Simple benchmarks were done using `std::vector<>::push_back` since it uses the most expensive guard (write access).
-Memory is reserved upfront, and vector emptied at each iteration, unless ` - noreserve` is mentionned, which means we freed memory after clearing. `complexityN` is the number of elements pushed per iteration.
+Memory is reserved upfront, and the vector is emptied at each iteration unless ` - noreserve` is mentionned, which means we freed memory after clearing. `complexityN` is the number of elements pushed per iteration.
 See [./benchmarks/BenchGuardedVectorExample.cpp](./benchmarks/BenchGuardedVectorExample.cpp).

 As usual for microbenchmarks, take them with a grain of salt.